-The views from Flying Island are amazing and I even get a preview for my next ride of the day.
+The views from Flying Island are amazing and I even get a preview of my next ride.
 You probably noticed that Happy Valley designers aren’t that good at inventing original names for their rides.
 That isn’t any different in this case, because this Intamin mine train is called… Mine Train Coaster.

 This is the kind of queues I want to see.

-Mine Train Coaster may have one of the least creative names is coaster history, but it’s a great family coaster.
-The first drop is surprisingly intense, the lay-out turned out to be longer than I expected and the decoration is pretty solid.
+Mine Train Coaster may have one of the least creative names is history, but it’s a great family coaster.
+The first drop is surprisingly intense, the layout turned out to be longer than I expected and the decoration is pretty solid.